Solving Problems Before Writing Code

 In today’s fast-paced digital world, smartphones and tablets have become our go-to devices for almost everything.
 They’ve made traditional laptops and PCs seem redundant for many tasks.
 But why do so many of us still cling to these bulkier, often overpriced machines?
 In this article, I dive into the evolving landscape of personal computing, questioning whether high-end laptops and desktops are still worth the investment.
 With most applications now web-based, and affordable devices like Chromebooks offering seamless internet access, it’s time to rethink what we truly need.
 Join me as I explore how simplifying our tech choices can save money, reduce waste, and still keep us connected.

-The Pitfalls of Low-Hanging Fruits in Software Development
+The Pitfalls of Low-Hanging Fruits

 In software development, Low-Hanging Fruits (LHFs) often tempt teams with the promise of quick wins.
 However, without a clear product vision, these easy-to-implement features can distract from the core goals and lead to technical debt.
 While LHFs might impress in the short term, they risk diluting the product’s value and creating unnecessary complexity.
 In this article, I’ll discuss why it’s crucial to resist the allure of LHFs, stay focused on your North Star, and build software that solves real problems for users in a sustainable way.